 Audit Audit Projects were planned by the Internal Audit Department for the coming year to ensure that role of the group is maintained.
 These projects were also based on a risk-based audit planning that is approved by the Audit Committee.
 Audit Projects planned for the coming year are designed to address issues relating to process risks such as efficiency, liquidity and credit risks.
 All significant observations will be adequately communicated to the Audit Committee and Management for effective governance.
-Nomination Still in a process of formulating plans and programs.[c215]
-Remuneration Cuir in a process of formulating plans and programs.[c215]
-Others (specify) For 2013, the goal should now be to re-launch the process group-wide particularly with the shipping division which comprises a majority of the Group's business.
-Based on the original road map, the following should already be re-established by the end of 2013: Policy Creation Revisit current ERM philosophy and framework Validate if philosophy and frame will still be applicable Establish Risk Management Council who will drive ERM initiatives Concept Loading a.
-Re-launch ERM philosophy and framework to all business units b.
-Cascade ERM concepts to all team members With these two major goals, slowly but surely the ERM will rise again to be a major program in helping the group to achieve its goals, and in the future should be the backbone in the thrust for corporate resiliency.
+Nomination Ctill in a presence of formulating plane and pr a waren Remuneration Still in a process of formulating plans and pr ograms.
+Others (specify) the shipping division which comprises a ma original road map, the following should alread solutions.
+I. Policy Creation a.
+Revisit current ERM problems b.
+Validate if philosophy c.
+Establish Risk Maninitiatives II.
+Concept Loading a.
+Re-launch ERM philosophy cascade ERM concepts With these two major goals, slowly but su philosophy and framework and frame will still be applicable nagement.
+Council who will drive ERM ophy and framework to all business units to all team members.
+It is goals, and in the future should be the